No time to read? Watch our video overview:

 Symptoms of diabetes include frequent urination, excessive thirst, extreme hunger, unusual weight loss, increased fatigue and blurry vision.
-The Centers for Disease Control estimate that in the U.S., diabetes affects over 18 million people or over 6% of the population.
-Of this group, a third are undiagnosed and insurance testing is a primary way of detecting it.
+The most recent estimate from the Centers for Disease Control (CDC), written in 2020 using data collected through 2018, reveals that over 34 million Americans have diabetes.
+Put another way, that's just over 1 in 10 Americans.
+Another 88 million adults - 1 in 3 - have prediabetes.
+Insurance testing is a primary way of detecting diabetes.

 The diagnosis of diabetes is made based on the presence of elevated glucose with suggestive symptoms or an abnormal blood glucose test.
 Hemoglobin A1c is a test that is very useful in the underwriting of life insurance, and typically a concern once it reaches levels of 6.0 or greater.

 The primary questions to be asked of a proposed insured that presents with this history are:

 - Age of diagnosis?
 Prior to age 40 is typically referred to as juvenile onset.